bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 a section of the web page for this element.
 In order to demonstrate this box element visually, we can use our browser&apos;s Inspector.
-So I&apos;m right clicking and going to the Inspector.
+I&apos;m right clicking and going to the Inspector.
 You&apos;ll notice here, you&apos;ll see the HTML code as it&apos;s written in my Notepad++.
 And I can hover over each element, and it&apos;ll demonstrate the box